 Parking outside, you enter the cottage into an open plan living room, which is full of character with a woodburner and comfortable sofas.

 From the sitting area, the conservatory is perfect for dining, whatever the weather, and the kitchen is well equipped.

 The two bedrooms are set on different floors, offering privacy for couples and when travelling with friends.

-A few stairs lead from the living area up to the beautiful double room in the eaves enjoying lovely views, and down a few stairs to the twin room, which has the advantage of French doors that lead directly out onto the patio.
+A few stairs lead up from the living area to the beautiful double bedroom in the eaves, enjoying lovely views and stairs lead down from the living area to the bathroom and twin bedroom, which has the advantage of French doors that lead directly out onto the patio garden.

 Outside, the gardens offer total relaxation, with a barbecue and garden furniture so you can enjoy alfresco dining when the weather is warm.